thosgood/this-weeks-finds/markdown/101-151/week147.md

 # DATE {#week147}

-Various books are coming out to commemorate the millennium\.... describing the highlights of the math we've done so far, and laying out grand dreams for the future.
+Various books are coming out to commemorate the millennium.... describing the highlights of the math we've done so far, and laying out grand dreams for the future.
 The American Mathematical Society has come out with one: